 So from where did so much light emanate in NASA's picture?
 This video answers this question, just half a minute (best viewed in HD):

 Editor's note: Please ensure captions are 'on' to view the English translation

 Finally here are the two pictures for comparison – the astronaut in the shadow of the lunar module with one light source, and a frame with the model astronaut illuminated from the camera position with a powerful source of diffuse light.

-Left image: a single light source.
-Right image: Additional illumination from near the camera – Click to enlarge
+Left image: With a single light source.
+Right image: Additional illumination from a position near the camera – Click to enlarge

 The conclusion reached is unambiguous.
 NASA's photo is a fake.
 This picture cannot have been taken on the Moon but in a studio with a very strong additional source of illumination from near the camera.